daniellutscher/MixMatch-TransferLearning/README.md

-# MixMatch
+# MixMatch meets Transfer Learning

+This script combines the Semi-Supervised-Learning method MixMatch with transfer learning to fine-tune a pre-trained [Efficient-Net](https://github.com/lukemelas/EfficientNet-PyTorch) model on a chest x-ray images dataset.

+The MixMatch implementation is adapted from [here](https://github.com/YU1ut/MixMatch-pytorch).

-This is an unofficial PyTorch implementation of [MixMatch: A Holistic Approach to Semi-Supervised Learning](https://arxiv.org/abs/1905.02249).
+The MixMatch method was proposed by the Google Research team, details here: [MixMatch: A Holistic Approach to Semi-Supervised Learning](https://arxiv.org/abs/1905.02249).
 The official Tensorflow implementation is [here](https://github.com/google-research/mixmatch).

-Now only experiments on CIFAR-10 are available.

-This repository carefully implemented important details of the official implementation to reproduce the results.
+Currently, the script only contains the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) as well as a [chest x-ray images dataset](https://www.kaggle.com/nih-chest-xrays/sample).

 ## Requirements